AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/undead/obzedat-ghost-ggr.md

       \ of the ghost's next turn, the other members appear in unoccupied spaces within\
       \ 30 feet of the summoner.
 The ghosts each roll initiative when they appear."
-    "name": "Convene the Ghost Council" "legendary_actions":
-  - "desc": "If five Obzedat ghosts are all within 30 feet of each other, they can\
+    "name": "Convene the Ghost Council" "legendary_description": "If five Obzedat ghosts are all within 30 feet of each other,\
-      \ collectively take 3 legendary actions, choosing from the options below.
-Only\
+  \ they can collectively take 3 legendary actions, choosing from the options below.\
-      \ one legendary action option can be used at a time, and only at the end of\
+  \ Only one legendary action option can be used at a time, and only at the end of\
   \ another creature's turn.
-Obzedat ghosts regain spent legendary actions at\
+Obzedat ghosts regain spent legendary actions at the\
-      \ the start of the turn of the ghost with the highest initiative."
+  \ start of the turn of the ghost with the highest initiative."
-    "name": ""
+"legendary_actions":
   - "desc": "A target that all of the Obzedat ghosts can see must succeed on a DC\
       \ 16 Wisdom saving throw or bow until the end of its next turn.
 Until this bow\
       \ ends, the target can't take actions or reactions, and its speed is 0 and can't\
       \ be increased."
     "name": "Forced Obedience"
-  - "desc": "The Obzedat ghosts conjure d6 [indentured spirits](Інструменти%20ДМ\
+  - "desc": "The Obzedat ghosts conjure 1d6 [indentured spirits](Інструменти%20Д\
-      /CLI/bestiary/undead/indentured-spirit-ggr.md) (described in this chapter) within\
+      М/CLI/bestiary/undead/indentured-spirit-ggr.md) (described in this chapter)\
-      \ 60 feet of one of them."
+      \ within 60 feet of one of them."
     "name": "Indentured Spirits (Costs 3 Actions)" "source":
   - "GGR"